biroman/chat-ping/README.md

 - If you want to modify the emotes used in the ping, you'll need to edit the `sendAlert()` function within the `content.js` file.
 - To expand the blacklist with additional names, you can add the names to the `blacklist` array in the `content.js` file.

-## Known bugs
+## Known bug

-- If your chrome tab is inactive for a while, the ping button might stop working.
-Refresh the page to fix.
-- Sometimes when you enter the chat, the ping button might not show up.
-Refresh to page to fix.
+- If you get timed out, you need to refresh page to make the button re-appear.

 ## Support